-By being attentive, the real story that relates to the disconnection is naturally allowed to come to the foreground.
+Being attentive allows the real story that relates to the disconnection to naturally come to the foreground.

 PTSD Depression and The Seat of the Heart

 Disconnection and connection relate to the heart area.
-When you have to withdraw into yourself because your environment is directly abusive, or when you suffer, through a harrowing event or loss; it closes the heart area, and in its wake, creates feelings of loneliness and depression.
+When you have to withdraw into yourself because your environment is directly abusive, or when you suffer through a harrowing event or loss, the heart area closes,and in its wake creates feelings of loneliness and depression.

-It rests on an action of survival even though the price to pay, over time, is a high one.
+The heart area defaults to this survival mode, even though the price to pay, over time, is a high one.

 Healing from Complex Trauma, PTSD Depression, and CPTSD through Meditative Awareness